jannat-riya/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
+* [A brief description of the project]
+* [graphs and charts]
+* [recommendations for luise based on our findings]
-* Performing analysis on Kickstarter data to uncover trends
+* [a descriptive commit message - in the commit box below] Performing analysis on Kickstarter data to uncover trends